 4. A consumer wants to consume two goods.
 The prices of the two goods are Rs 4 and Rs 5 respectively.
 The consumer’s income is Rs 20. (i) Write down the equation of the budget line. (ii) How much of good 1 can the consumer consume if she spends her entire income on that good? (iii) How much of good 2 can she consume if she spends her entire income on that good? (iv) What is the slope of the budget line?

-Let us assume that the consumer wants to buy X amounts of Good 1 and Y amount of Good 2.
+Let us assume that the consumer wants to buy X amount of Good 1 and Y amount of Good 2.
 As given, Good 1 is priced at Rs.4 and Good 2 is priced at Rs.5.
 The income of the consumer is Rs.20.

 i) The budget line can be represented using the equation 4X + 5Y = 20